 If you’ve let your brushing routine slip a little, or perhaps didn’t have one to start with – it’s OK.
 You’re reading an article on the internet about how to fix the problem – that’s great!

 If you’re interested in caring for your Cockapoo – why not check out some of my other articles on this topic.
 We have everything from how to trim your Cockapoo’s face, to a complete checklist of everything you’ll need for a Cockapoo puppy.
+We’ve also got you covered with a quick guide on trimming your Cockapoo’s nails!
 Enjoy!

 The content on this page may contain affiliate links, so we may earn money from the companies mentioned in this post.